 With the snap ring out, the top washer, the spring, the middle washer and the packing can all be removed.
 Although not necessary, it may be easier to remove the packing if the bottom snap ring and washer are also removed as shown here.
 Note that the packing consists of three types of rings.
 One ring is a male ring, next is a series of V-rings, then a female ring.
-On LB361 compressors, the male ring will be at the bottom.
+On LB161 compressors, the male ring will be at the top and the female ring will be at the bottom.

-#15 CROSSHEAD GUIDE
+#14 CROSSHEAD GUIDE

-Can inspect piston rods with nameplate removed

-With the nameplate removed, the piston rods and the top of the crossheads are visible.
+Can inspect piston rods with nameplate removed With the nameplate removed, the piston rods and the top of the crossheads are visible.
 The crosshead guide is secured to the crankcase by six bolts.

-#16 CRANKCASE AND CROSSHEAD
+#15 CRANKCASE AND CROSSHEADS